1. Products and Services

 Custom labeling services are available to label your drug for in-vivo pharmacokinetic studies.
 Determine penetration into the brain, penetration into target organs, accumulation in tumors, patterns and kinetics of distribution after adminstration by intravenous, and intrathecal injection, oral and pulmonary inhalation, and oral dosing.
 Determine the optimum formulation and dosing parameters based on targeted distribution, not just blood concentrations.

-Biologicals (antibodies, other proteins, oligonucleotides, nanoparticles) can be labeled with F-18, radioIodines, Zr-89, In-111, Tc-99m with relative ease and used to obtain quantitative biodistribution and kinetic information.
+Biologicals (antibodies, other proteins, oligonucleotides, nanoparticles) can be labeled with F-18, radioIodines, Zr-89, Cu-64, In-111, Tc-99m with relative ease and used to obtain quantitative biodistribution and kinetic information.

 Small molecule drugs can often be radiolabeled through a collaboration between our laboratory and yours.
 The methods depend upon the structure of each drug molecule.
 A short consultation can determine the potential methods and degree of effort that would be required to radiolabel any individual drug candidate.